-The predicted h coefficient from the flow model agrees well in an integral sense with that given by the library heat transfer function.
+The predicted heat transfer coefficient, h, from the fluid-flow model agrees well in an integral sense with that given by the library heat transfer function.
 However, the library functions do not describe the local effects as well as the flow model does.
 In fact, the flow model is much more accurate.
 This means that you can use this type of model to create and calibrate library functions for heat transfer coefficients for complex geometries.
 Once calibrated, the functions allow you to use the first approach when solving large-scale and perhaps time-dependent models.

-The suggested technique is a useful way to model complex geometries with convection cooling for which there are no accurate heat transfer coefficient descriptions.
+The suggested technique is a useful way to model complex geometries with convection cooling for which no accurate heat transfer coefficient descriptions are available.
 You then solve the "full model" with both heat and fluid flow and postprocess for the local heat transfer coefficient as described earlier.
-From these plots you can set up your own heat transfer coefficient functions that greatly simplify the model without loss of accuracy in the thermal cooling.
+From these plots you can set up your own heat transfer coefficient functions that simplify the model without loss of accuracy in the thermal cooling.

-Model Library path: Heat\Transfer\Module/Tutorial\Models/ thermos\laminar\hcoeff
+Model Library path: Heat Transfer Module/Tutorial Models/ thermos_laminar_hcoeff